Name of Accordion

 Financial Aid Academic Plan: Students who successfully appeal and will not be able to meet the minimum standards in one term will be placed on a required academic plan.
 The academic plan is designed for students to lay out their future semesters with their advisor until the SAP standards can be met or graduation, whichever comes first.
 Changes to academic plans are allowed but must be made timely, and Student Financial Services must be notified.
 Failure to pass an academic plan will result in the loss of federal aid eligibility.

 Loss of FSA Eligibility: The period when a student is not eligible for FSA funds due to failing to meet the minimum SAP requirements.
 Students may utilize non-FSA funds (alternative/private loans or payment plans) to cover costs.
 Students regain eligibility when they meet the SAP standards.
-Students who are ineligible for FSA who enroll for courses without federal financial aid, or interrupt their attendance for one or more academic periods does not have an effect on their academic progress standing nor is it sufficient to reestablish aid eligibility.
+An interruption of their attendance for one or more academic periods does not have an effect on their academic progress standing nor is it sufficient to reestablish aid eligibility.

 Students must finish their educational program within 150% of the published length of their program in order to keep their federal financial aid eligibility.